Category: Dwarfism

 February 6, 2015 By arne hendriks 0

 The Incredible shrinking Man desires a more ecological human existence.
-We’ve outgrown our naturally given space on Earth and are starting to experience the consequences, or even consider exit strategies.
-But rather than fantasising about a departure from the planet that designed us, we investigate…
+We’ve outgrown our naturally given space on Earth and experience the consequences, or even consider exit strategies.
+But rather than fantasizing about a departure from the planet that designed us, we investigate the possibilities to…